coursemaster44/Section-7/README.md

 $ service codedeploy-agent status
 ```
 - keep storage as default
-- Select security group open to All all ip addresses
+- Select security group with All port open as of now
 - Choose existing key pair

 Click on Create launch configuration